ammarlodhi255/IDG4309-Inclusive-Design/README.md

 ## About <a name = "about"></a>

 A homepage and a subpage designed using HTML and CSS by following WCAG (Web Content Accessibility Guidelines).
-The goal is to ensure that the webpage as accessible as possible.
+The goal is to ensure that the webpage is accessible as much as possible.

 ## Getting Started <a name = "getting_started"></a>